Nootropic profile

 A semi-synthetic vitamin B6 derivative (Encephabol) consisting of two pyridoxine molecules bonded by a disulphide bridge - enhancing cholinergic neurotransmission, increasing cerebral glucose uptake, and improving blood flow to the brain, with clinical use for cognitive decline and learning difficulties across many countries.

-The key benefits of Pyritinol include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Pyritinol are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.